Tetrakern/fictioneer-email-notifications/README.md

 2. [Add your domain for API access](https://www.mailersend.com/help/how-to-verify-and-authenticate-a-sending-domain).
 This step may seem intimidating if you are not experienced with such things, but MailerSend provides a comprehensive guide with examples for different hosts.
 If you are on a managed host, you should be able to ask the support for help.
 3. Once your domain is set up, add your API key in your WordPress dashboard under **Notifications > Settings**.

 MailerSend also offers a [WordPress plugin](https://www.mailersend.com/integrations/official-smtp-plugin) for your day-to-day transactional emails, such as email change confirmations.
 Please note that it is not required for this notification plugin and does not assist with its functionality.
-But if you already have a MailerSend account, you might as well use it.
+But if you already have a MailerSend account, you may as well use it.

 ## Configuration